🌰 seedling

 What changes when this works

-• Human hours per experiment approaches zero.
-The researcher’s role shifts from running experiments to specifying them and reviewing results.
+• Human hours per experiment approach zero.
+The researcher’s job shifts from running experiments to specifying them and reviewing results.

 • Research throughput becomes compute-bound.
-The question is no longer “how fast can a researcher iterate” but “how much compute can we throw at the loop.”
+The question becomes “how much compute can we throw at the loop,” because researcher iteration speed no longer limits it.

 • Hand-tuned artifacts become suspicious.
-If an agent can find improvements to an expert’s careful work in one night, any artifact that wasn’t subjected to auto-research probably has the same kind of hidden low-hanging fruit.
+If an agent improves an expert’s careful work in one night, any artifact that has skipped auto-research probably harbors the same hidden low-hanging fruit.

-• Researchers specialize up the stack.
+• Researchers move up the stack.
 Instead of tuning models, researchers define objectives, curate evaluation sets, and design the search spaces.
-The mechanical work moves below them.
+The mechanical work drops below them.

 The limits to watch